theninthsky/client-side-rendering/README.md

 <br>
 The indexed pages will have a title, description and even content, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).

-In other words, it will not matter if we use SSR or not in terms of Google indexing.
+In other words, it won't matter if we used SSR or not in terms of Google indexing.

 ![Google Search Results](images/google-search-results.png)